FlexW/flask-mode/README.md

 | `C-c , f r`  | `flask-run-server`  |
 | `C-c , f k`  | `flask-kill-server` |
 | `C-c , f t`  | `flask-run-tests`   |

+## Development
+This minor mode is at the moment really basic.
+Contributing would be welcome.